 • receive approved grants allocated to the TGA,

-• process claims presented by the TPN coordinator on behalf of the national executive,
+• process claims and payments related to approved proposals presented by the TPN coordinator,

 • maintain financial records for audit purposes,

-• in addition, by agreement, Centres will also assist in the management of local CPD events
+• in addition, and by agreement, Centres may also assist in the management of local CPD events.

 Identification and allocation of overall sum available to a given network